 History

 Custard is a very ancient invention, the origins of which date back to the Roman period.
 In the 17th century, custard was served as an independent dish.
-It was only in 1919 they guessed to freeze it: it was done by enterprising ice cream sellers.
+It was only in 1919 that ice cream sellers thought to freeze it.
 They quickly noticed that, compared to ice cream, custard had a softer texture and melted much more slowly.
 Buyers appreciated this original idea.

-National Frozen Custard Day draws attention to an unusual dessert, encouraging people to try it.
+National Frozen Custard Day draws attention to this unusual dessert, encouraging people to try it.
 Most find it very tasty.

 Interesting facts